DOSYCORPS/websocket_chat_app_homework/README.md

 - No CSS preprocessors.
 CSS here is very simple.
 - No TypeScript.
 I used `tsc --checkJs` to check for issues and fixed any.
 - No complex state management.
 Just deep merge new state with existing.
+- No socket.io.
+The server is a hugely simple websocket server.
+Client reconnects with exponential backoff.

 # Development Philosophy